 A boundary survey is another type of a nonexcavation ticket processed by Gopher State One Call.
+This ticket type may only be ordered by a licensed Minnesota Land Surveyor in connection with preparation of a Boundary Survey as defined in Minnesota Statutes, 216D.01, Subdivision 1B.
 By law, underground facility operators must respond to a Boundary Survey request within 96 hours.
 The facility operator must perform an actual field locate unless both parties agree otherwise.
 No excavation whatsoever can be conducted on this type of ticket.